ProjetPP/Documentation/module-communication.md

   Used by the core to chose between modules which answer to use.
 * `tree`: the sentence tree of the response

-If the module doesn’t know at all how to handle the request at all, it must answer with the tree unchanged, and a `pertinence` of `0`.
+If the module doesn’t know at all how to handle the request at all it must return an empty list `[]`.

 ## Frontend